 - Reckless behavior

-11 Myths & Misconceptions About ADHD
+11 Myths & Misconceptions About ADHD in Adults

 Despite evidence to the contrary, ADHD is often dismissed by members of the public and even medical professionals due to several pervasive myths and misconceptions.
 Here are 11 of the most prevalent: